 So where my, temporarily, colleagues were focusing on the fynbos.
-I was going to focus on the ancient Milkwood forest that was presented in the valleys of the reserve.
+I was going to focus on the ancient Milkwood forest that was present in the valleys of the reserve.
 As my main interest is the trees, they offered me a graduation research opportunity to help them understand the biodiversity of this amazing forest type.
 Using the composition of the tree species and the assemblage of the arthropods.

 There are five patches of Milkwood forest present within the reserve, but due to my limited time available, we choose three patches.
 They were called; ‘Garden Lodge, ‘Forest Lodge’ and ‘Witvoetskloof’ being 18, 17.4 and 3 hectares in size respectively.
 We choose these patches because it gave a nice resemble of the variance, Garden Lodge was big in size and pristine, while Forest Lodge was large in size as well, but affected by a major fire that went through the reserve in 2006.
 While Witvoetskloof is small and isolated, it is also located close by an underground spring.